 Communication within MetTel flows bi-directionally throughout the organization.
 The unique environment in which we operate provides a huge benefit to the GSA and the EIS Program-information and ideas are quickly and concisely cascaded throughout the company.
 MetTel is small and nimble enough for this type of communications approach and successful and experienced enough to understand and execute against the EIS contract.
-Exhibit A1-2 shows how our EIS Program is designed with direct lines of communication and quick escalation points at the executive level customers a single escalation tier from Control to MetTel executive leadership.
-We believe that organizing our Program in this manner further demonstrates our executive commitment to the EIS Program and the planned, close involvement to ensure success.
+Exhibit A1-2 shows how our EIS Program is designed with direct lines of communication and quick escalation points at the executive level with Mr. Amos reporting directly to Diana Gowen, our SVP/GM Federal Government Programs, who reports to our Chief Operating Officer and Executive Vice President, Andoni Economou.

+Exhibit A1-2.
+MetTel's Executive Level Reporting Relationships believe that organizing our Program in this manner further demonstrates our executive commitment to the EIS Program and the planned, close involvement to ensure success.